dominikj111/JigsawFlow/README.md

 1. **Explore Examples**: Review reference implementations in your preferred language _(implementations in progress)_
 2. **Define Interfaces**: Create trait/interface definitions for your domain
 3. **Build Components**: Implement interface-compliant components
-4. **Compose Applications**: Use DI registry to assemble functionality
+4. **Compose Applications**: Use singleton registry to access capabilities

 > **Note**: Reference implementations are currently being developed.
 See [implementation-examples.md](implementation-examples.md) for current progress and conceptual examples.